keirthana/anbox-cloud-docs/explanation/rendering-architecture.md

 ![Anbox Cloud NVIDIA pipeline|690x440](https://assets.ubuntu.com/v1/73881ec7-NVIDIA_pipeline_updated.png)

-For NVIDIA, as we cannot use the NVIDIA driver inside the Android container because of compatibility issues, we use the Enterprise Ready NVIDIA driver that is available on every Ubuntu installation.
-Instead, we have an Anbox Cloud GPU driver which is a standard OpenGL ES or EGL driver that receives the API calls and converts them to remote procedure calls to the NVIDIA driver.
-The actual rendering and actions on the NVIDIA driver happens on the Anbox runtime side inside the Ubuntu instance and not in the Android space.
+For NVIDIA GPUs, we cannot use the NVIDIA driver inside Android because of compatibility issues.
+Instead, Anbox Cloud uses the [Venus driver](https://docs.mesa3d.org/drivers/venus.html) from the [Mesa project](https://mesa3d.org) to provide a fully conformant Vulkan driver to Android.
+The Venus driver is located on the Android side and streams Vulkan API calls to a renderer on the Ubuntu side based on the [virglrenderer](https://gitlab.freedesktop.org/virgl/virglrenderer) project.
+The renderer executes all Vulkan API calls against the actual NVIDIA driver.

+As the Venus Vulkan driver only provides Vulkan API support for Android, we use [ANGLE](https://chromium.googlesource.com/angle/angle) to layer OpenGL ES and EGL on top.

 In terms of performance, this could be perceived to have some transmission overhead when compared to the rendering on Intel and AMD GPUs.
-However, Anbox Cloud is optimised to keep this overhead minimal and the additional overhead due to the transmission of OpenGL ES calls from the Android space to Anbox runtime is not significant enough to affect most use cases.
+However, Anbox Cloud is optimised to keep this overhead minimal and the additional overhead due to the transmission of Vulkan API calls from the Android space to the Ubuntu side renderer is not significant enough to affect most use cases.

+In older versions Anbox Cloud used a similar rendering pipeline for NVIDIA GPUs which only supports OpenGL ES and EGL but cannot provide Vulkan API support.

 ### For Intel and AMD

 ![Anbox Cloud Intel and AMD pipeline|690x440](https://assets.ubuntu.com/v1/70d97e49-Intel_AMD_pipeline_updated.png)

-For AMD and Intel GPUs, Anbox Cloud uses Vulkan as API in the Android space and we use ANGLE on top of Vulkan to circumvent OpenGL ES and EGL.
+For AMD and Intel GPUs, Anbox Cloud uses Vulkan as API in the Android space and we use [ANGLE](https://chromium.googlesource.com/angle/angle) on top of Vulkan to circumvent OpenGL ES and EGL.
 Since the Mesa driver (vendor GPU driver) is available directly in the Android space, we do not have the overhead of the remote procedure call implementation as in the pipeline for NVIDIA.

 ## Related information